Tubular aggregate myopathy

 Other Names for this Disease

 On this page

-While no underlying causative genetic defect has been identified, it is evident from family history studies that the condition can be passed through families in either an autosomal dominant or autosomal recessive fashion.
+It is evident from family history studies that the condition can be passed through families in either an autosomal dominant or autosomal recessive fashion.
+Some cases appear to be due to dominant mutations in the STIM1 gene.
 Sporadic cases of tubular aggregate myopathy have also been reported.
 “Sporadic” is used to denote either a genetic disorder that occurs for the first time in a family due to a new mutation or the chance occurrence of a non-genetic disorder or abnormality that is not likely to recur in a family.

 - Böhm J et al. Constitutive activation of the calcium sensor STIM1 causes tubular-aggregate myopathy.
 Am J Hum Genet.
 2013 Feb; 92(2):271-8. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3567276/.
 Accessed 8/15/2014.